-Review of the audited financial statements of FY 2021-22 revealed that the school has recorded liability for retirement benefits in accordance with the actuarial valuation report.
-As per the actuarial valuation report the total liability for retirement benefits were INR 1,14,43,619 (INR 99,43,318 for gratuity plus INR 15,00,301 for leave encashment.)
+Review of the audited financial statements of FY 2021-22 revealed that the school has recorded liability for retirement benefits for retirement benefits in accordance with the actuarial valuation report.
+As per the actuarial valuation report the total liability for retirement benefits (gratuity) were INR 45,91,853.
+Further, the school has neither obtained the actuarial valuation report with respect to leave encashment nor recognize any liability with respect to it.

 Against the total liability for retirement benefits, the school has not invested any amount with LIC.
-Therefore, no amount has been considered while deriving the fund position of the school.
-Similar observation was also noted while evaluating the fees hike proposal for academic session 2019.20.
-Accordingly, the school is once again directed to invest the amount in plan assets within 30 days from the date of issue of this order.
-Non-compliance with the above direction shall be viewed seriously in accordance with the provisions of Section 24(4) of the DSEA, 1973 while evaluating the fee hike proposal for the subsequent academic session.
+Therefore, no amount has been considered while deriving the fund position of the school with the direction to the school to obtain the actuarial valuation report with respect to leave encashment and recognize the liability in the financials and invest the amount in plan assets within 30 days from the date of issue of this order.